Combines both quantitative and traditional fundamental research.

 All strategies are underpinned by one investment philosophy and technology, and managed by one investment team.

-LACM Global, Ltd. is wholly-owned by Los Angeles Capital Management and Equity Research, Inc. (“Los Angeles Capital”) with a dedicated office based in London.
+LACM Global, Ltd. is wholly-owned by Los Angeles Capital Management LLC (“Los Angeles Capital”) with a dedicated office based in London.
 Los Angeles Capital has been managing active Global, Emerging, and US quantitative equity strategies on behalf of European pension clients since 2002.

 LACM Global’s Stewardship Code Statement can be found here.

 In 2019, LACM Global, Ltd. made the decision to publicly support the recommendations of the Task Force on Climate-Related Financial Disclosures.
 As articulated on the TCFD website by the Firm's Chairman & Director Tom Stevens, LACM Global, Ltd. believes:

 As a quantitative manager, data is at the heart of our investment process.
 The TCFD's recommendations provide a consistent and transparent framework for disclosure, which is crucial in order for investors to accurately incorporate financially material information related to climate change in investment decisions.

 *As of 30 June 2021

 While each equity product has broad definitions, clients can customize and tailor their portfolio to specific benchmarks, risk budgets and investment restrictions.